flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-html-templates.md

-# Generating from html templates
+# Generating from HTML templates

 Used to generate documents based on previously defined document templates.
 The following example covers generating documents using HTML templates.